wkeu/360-video-derotator/README.md

 - Matplot Lib
 - PIL

+The algorithm was built and tested using windows 10 but it should work on either Linux or MacOS.
+The test footage we obtained was from using the lg 360 camera.

 ## Hot to use
-In order to use the package first download the repo.
-Assuming you have installed the required packages into your environment.
+1. In order to use the package first download the repo.

-TODO
-- Instructional video on how use the repo on your video.
+2. Set up your enviroment with the required packages as specified above.
+3. Edit the parameter *fname="path_to_raw_video.mp4"* in the file main.py.
+4. Run main.py using your python environment.
+The command will look something like *"python.exe C:\users\wkeu\Downloads\360-video-derotator\main.py"*
+5. The resolution,lenght and framerate of the video will determine how long it takes to derotate your video.
+If using 4k video expect the deroation process to take a considerable amount of time.
+6. The algorithm will have finished running when the message *"Stabilised Video Outputed"* is displayed in your terminal.
+The video will be saved as "derotated_footage.avi" in you terminal current directory.
+*Note:* Depending on the rotational motion of the raw video it may be necessary to rerun the outputed video through the algorithm multiple times.
+See the acompaning thesis for more details on this.

 ### Tuning
-It is possible to experiment with the results of the video by varying the number of features which are used to track the motion between frames.
+It is possible to experiment with the results of the video by varying the number of features point which are used to track the motion between frames.
+By default the parameter NUMBER_OF_POINTS is set to 50.
+The success of tuning this parameter will depend on both the amount of noise in your video and also the type of test footage.

 ## Methodology
 The methodology uses a rotationally-invariant algorithm to obtain feature points and descriptors for pairs of successive frames.
 This information is then abstracted into three-dimensional point clouds, from which the Kabsch algorithm can infer the rotational motion between frames.
 The resulting rotational matrices are used to remap each equirectangular frame to a reference frame, and thereby offset the effect of frame-to-frame camera rotations.